MatteoGuadrini/psp/README.md

 ### Packages

-If you want install OS package, follow instructions for your Operating System:
+If you want to install OS package, follow instructions for your Operating System:

 For **Debian/Ubuntu**: